thoughtworks/inSpac/sdk/README.md

 ./gradlew build
 ```

-After the `build` gradle task, you can get the SDK artifact at `./build/libs/com.thoughtworks.gac.oidc-sdk.jar`.
+After the `build` gradle task, you can get the SDK artifact at `./build/libs/com.thoughtworks.inspac.sdk.jar`.

 #### Selection 2: Download from GitHub Releases
-1. Check the latest version of [Releases](https://github.com/thoughtworks/GAC-OpenID-Connect/releases/latest) at project homepage
+1. Check the latest version of [Releases](https://github.com/thoughtworks/inSpac/releases/latest) at project homepage
-2. Download the SDK (`com.thoughtworks.gac.oidc-sdk.jar`)
+2. Download the SDK (`com.thoughtworks.inspac.sdk.jar`)

 ### Use the SDK
 Put it under `lib` directory under the root of project folder (base on the gradle configuration in Preparation session).